KILTprotocol/kilt-node/README.md

 docker run -p 9944:9944 kiltprotocol/mashnet-node ./start-node.sh --connect-to alice
 ```

-Start dev chain (producing blocks without requirements) for local development with all (default is local) WebSocket Interfaces and Remote Procedure Calls enabled and specified WebSockets RPC server TCP port
+Start dev chain (producing blocks without requirements) for local development with all WebSocket Interfaces and Remote Procedure Calls enabled and specified WebSockets RPC server TCP port.
+Default would be only Local Procedcure Calls enabled:
 ```
 docker run -p 9944:9944 kiltprotocol/mashnet-node ./target/release/node --dev --ws-port 9944 --ws-external --rpc-external
 ```

 ## How to use
-To start a node, you need to use an existing image from [DockerHub](https://hub.docker.com/r/kiltprotocol/mashnet-node), or build the code yourself and decide for a command to execute.
+To start a node, you need to use an existing image from [DockerHub](https://hub.docker.com/r/kiltprotocol/mashnet-node), or build the code yourself and decide on the command to execute.

 ### Images / Building
 To build the code, or get a prebuilt image, you have these options: